starhashinc/iscjs/README.md

 # iscjs
-A reliable InfinityScript transpiler for your JavaScript projects
+A reliable InfinityScript transpiler for your JavaScript projects.

-Welcome to the home page of ISCJS!
+ISCJS converts code written in InfinityScript to JavaScript equivalent.

-Click here for a quick introduction to ISCJS and what it does.
+You can use InfinityScript for an object-oriented approach in your JavaScript code.

 ### Quick Guide